tisan-das/tisan-das.github.io/_posts/2023-04-08-NGINX-Configuration.md

 - Least Time to respond

+#### Cache
-NGINX has also got in-built support for cache.
-Folowing is one of the most simple example:
+NGINX has also got in-built support for the cache.
+Following is one of the most simple examples:
 ```conf
 proxy_cache_path /path/to/cache levels=1:2 keys_zone=my_cache:10m max_size=10g
                  inactive=60m use_temp_path=off;